-Investment Review to 31 March 2020
+Investment Review to 31 March 2021

-In the fiscal year 2019/20 the median local authority pension fund participating in PIRC's performance measurement benchmarking universe delivered an investment return of -4.8%, which is below the 30 year average of around 8%.
-The Camden Pension Fund lagged the average LGPS fund return, achieving an overall return of -6.7% in 2019/20 and ranked in the 83rd percentile.
-Camden's excellent alternatives performance (ranked 1st) was cancelled out by poor bond returns.
-The Fund's performance compares below the strategic benchmark return of 4.5% per annum as per the 2019 triennial valuation, but not when analysed over longer time horizons.
+In the 2020/21 year, the average local authority pension fund participating in PIRC's performance measurement benchmarking universe delivered an investment return of 22.8%.
+This reflected excellent equity returns in all markets around the world.
+The Camden Pension Fund outperformed this average, with a 31% return overall, 8th in rank out of 64 funds in the PIRC universe over 2020/21.Camden's equity investment performance was even higher, 43.3% over the year.
+The Fund's performance over all time horizons is above the strategic benchmark return of 4.5% per annum as per the 2019 triennial valuation.